-- Changes to this plan will be made based on District trends and evidence of COVID-19 transmission as well as local, state, and federal recommendations. - Schools should not allow meetings, practices, events, or competitions to take place unless all protocols by coaches and advisors can be followed.
-Administrators must emphasize the need for all coaches and participants who have signs or symptoms of illness to stay home to decrease risk of viral transmission. - Participants should be arranged in small cohorts as much as possible (e.g. separate practices for C, JV, and Varsity teams). - Student-athletes, parents, and schools must be prepared for periodic activity closure, including the possibility of teams having to isolate or quarantine due to COVID-19 transmission. - Transmissions among a team (two or more connected cases) will lead to an extended shutdown of the activity, up to and including season cancellation. - "Vulnerable individuals" are defined by CDC as people age 65 years and older and others with serious underlying health conditions, including, but not limited to, high blood pressure, chronic lung disease, diabetes, obesity, asthma, and those whose immune systems are compromised such as by chemotherapy for cancer and other conditions requiring such therapy.
+- Changes to this plan will be made based on District trends and evidence of COVID-19 transmission as well as local, state, and federal recommendations. - Student-athletes, parents, and schools must be prepared for periodic activity closure, including the possibility of teams having to isolate or quarantine due to COVID-19 transmission. - "Vulnerable individuals" are defined by CDC as people age 65 years and older and others with serious underlying health conditions, including, but not limited to, high blood pressure, chronic lung disease, diabetes, obesity, asthma, and those whose immune systems are compromised such as by chemotherapy for cancer and other conditions requiring such therapy.
 It is recommended that "vulnerable individuals," including coaches, student participants, staff and officials, consult with their health care provider to determine whether participation in activities or events is prudent under the circumstances.
-Request for reasonable accommodations should be considered in accordance with the Americans with Disabilities Act and Alaska law.
+Request for reasonable accommodations should be considered in accordance with the Americans with Disabilities Act and Alaska law. - School staff and students traveling outside MSBSD on a District sponsored trip (activities, field trips, etc.) are expected to comply with all COVID mitigation requirements of their destination (borough, city, state, etc.).
+For example, if a city outside the MSBSD has an indoor mask mandate in place or requires proof of a negative COVID test prior to travel, MSBSD students and staff must comply with the requirement.

 TIER 1 TIER 2 TIER 3 Activity that can be done with social distancing or individually with no sharing of equipment or the ability to clean the equipment between use by participants.
 Activity that involves close sustained contact, but with protective equipment in place that may reduce the likelihood of viral transmission between participants, or intermittent close contact, or the use of equipment that cannot be cleaned between participants.
 Activity that involves close sustained contact between participants and lack of significant protective barriers.
-Examples: Swimming individual events, Cross Country Running, Rifle, Nordic Ski, Cheer (no stunting), Esports, Track & Field individual running and throwing events, DDF individual events.
-Examples: Tennis, Flag Football, Swimming relays, Volleyball, Gymnastics, Bowling, Hockey, Basketball, Baseball, Soccer, Softball, Track & Field relays and jumping events, DDF partner events, Music solos.
+Examples: Swimming individual events, Cross Country Running, Rifle, Nordic Ski, Cheer (no stunting), Esports, Track & Field individual running and throwing events, drama, debate, and forensic individual events.
+Examples: Tennis, Flag Football, Swimming relays, Volleyball, Gymnastics, Bowling, Hockey, Basketball, Baseball, Soccer, Softball, Track & Field relays and jumping events, drama, debate, and forensic partner events, Music solos.
 Examples: Football, Cheer stunting, Wrestling, Music duets or larger groups.